SAP-samples/btp-cap-genai-rag/README.md

 Though initially tailored for a travel agency, the code can be adapted to suit various industries, making it a versatile solution for augmenting customer support with data-driven insights and automation.

 The business scenario is also available as [single-tenant version](./single-tenant) in the respective directory of this repository.

-This use case can be replicated end to end following the respected Discovery Center Mission: [GenAI Mail Insights - Develop a CAP-based (multitenant) application using GenAI and RAG on SAP BTP](https://discovery-center.cloud.sap/missiondetail/4371/)

-> **Note** - As a prerequisite, access to Generative AI Hub is required.
-GA is planned later this year.

 ## Impressions of the Reference Application